 By car

 The stadium can be accessed from Italy or France using the A8 motorway.
 The E80 road hugs the Mediterranean Sea and offers a scenic route to the stadium.
-The ground is in a convenient location which has more than 40 car parks nearby.
-The ground also has its own car park.
+The ground is in a convenient location which has more than 40 car parks nearby and also has its own car park.

 By train